malizemuse/Python_OldPractice/README.md

 written in Python that covers a good understanding of how to code in Python.

-A little overview.
+Overview of the 9 files.

-AgeInSecondsDiff.py
+AgeInSecondsDiff
   Gives the age difference between two people in seconds after birthdate input.

 DetermineKeySig.py
   Determines the key signature of a music piece based off whether it is major/minor